Acellera/htmd/doc/source/tutorials/system-prep/03-openff-ligand.md

 ## See also

-- {doc}`Build a protein with a ligand <02-protein-ligand>` - the same system parameterised under GAFF2 via tLeap.
+- {doc}`Build a protein with a ligand <02-protein-ligand>` - the same system parameterized under GAFF2 via tLeap.
 - {doc}`System-building overview <../../explanation/system-building>` - the conceptual map of the whole stack.